limyansky/personal_website/_drafts/A-Guessing-Game-with-GPT2.md

 ```

 To be honest, I'm somewhat embarrassed with my performance in the astrophysics category, and think I should have been able to score much better if I was a bit more careful.
-However, this was the last category I tried, meaning I'd already read 160 real and fake titles by the time I'd gotten here.
+However, this was the last category I tried, meaning I'd already read 160 real and fake titles by the time I'd gotten there.
 I think I was a little tired out by that point...

 ## Reflections on Humor